akshaykhardekar10/CareerGuidanceFrontend/README.md

-# YuJa Clone
+# CareerGuidanceFrontend

-This is a clone of the YuJa website's landing page, built with React, TypeScript, and Material-UI.
+This is a Frontend of the CareerGuidance website's , built with React, TypeScript, and Material-UI.

 ## Features